dart-lang/site-www/src/tools/pub/cmd/pub-lish.md

 ---
-title: dart publish
+title: dart pub publish
-description: Use dart publish to publish your Dart package to the pub.dev site.
+description: Use dart pub publish to publish your Dart package to the pub.dev site.
 toc: false
 ---

 _Publish_ is one of the commands of the [pub tool](/tools/pub/cmd).

 {% prettify nocode tag=pre+code %}
-$ dart publish [--dry-run] [--force]
+$ dart pub publish [--dry-run] [--force]
 {% endprettify %}

 This command publishes your package on the